P. V. Narasimha Rao: Death

 Rao suffered a heart attack on 9 December 2004, and was taken to the All India Institute of Medical Sciences where he died 14 days later at the age of 83.
-His family wanted the body cremated in Delhi.
-"This is his karmabhoomi", Rao's son Prabhakara told Manmohan Singh.
-But it is alleged that Sonia Gandhi's closest aide Ahmed Patel and others ensured that the body was moved to Hyderabad.
-In Delhi, his body was not allowed inside AICC building.
-His body was kept in state at the Jubilee Hall in Hyderabad.
 His funeral was attended by the Prime Minister of India Manmohan Singh, the Home Affairs Minister Shivraj Patil, the Bharatiya Janata Party (BJP) president L. K. Advani, the Defence Minister Pranab Mukherjee, the Finance Minister P. Chidambaram and many other dignitaries.
 Rao was a long-time widower, since his wife died in 1970 and he was survived by his eight children.
-A memorial was built for P. V. Narasimha Rao located adjacent to Sanjeevaiah Park, developed in 2005 on 2.9 acre of land known as P. V. Gyan Bhoomi.
+A memorial was built for P. V. Narasimha Rao located adjacent to Sanjeevaiah Park, developed in 2005 on 2.9 acre of land known as Gyan Bhumi.
 The Government of Telangana declared his birthday to be celebrated as a Telangana State function in 2014.
+Seven days of state mourning was declared upon his death.

-10 years after his death, P. V. Narasimha Rao was accorded a memorial in Delhi at Ekta Sthal, which is now integrated with Rashtriya Smriti, a common place for erecting memorials for former Presidents, PMs and others.
+In 2015, Narasimha Rao was accorded a memorial in Delhi at Ekta Sthal, which is now integrated with Rashtriya Smriti, a common place for erecting memorials for former Presidents, PMs and others.
 The memorial is raised on a plinth in marble bearing text highlighting briefly his contributions.
 The plaque describes Rao: "Known as the scholar Prime Minister of India, Shri P V Narasimha Rao was born on 28 June 1921 in Vangara, Karimnagar District in Telangana state.
-He rose to prominence as freedom fighter who fought the misrule of the Nizam during the formative years of his political career.
-A reformer, educationist, scholar, conversant in 15 languages and known for his intellectual contribution, he was called the ‘Brihaspati’ (wiseman) of Andhra Pradesh."
+He rose to prominence as a freedom fighter who fought the misrule of the Nizam during the formative years of his political career.
+A reformer, educationist, scholar, conversant in 15 languages and known for his intellectual contribution, he was called the 'Brihaspati' (wiseman) of Andhra Pradesh."